MyMel2001/NodeBench/BENCH.md

 ```
 Create a 3D low-poly earth-like planet similation with sliders to modify stuff such as terrain shape, size, as well as atmosphere.
 Make it a single ".py" file.

-No external assets or libraries besides the ones specified.
+No external assets or libraries besides Panda3D.
 ```

 ### Pass Criteria